-Let's see...you were changing the oil on your lawnmower (or worse, your car) and the old oil somehow missed the catch pan without you noticing.
+Ever change the oil on the lawnmower (or worse, your car) and the old oil somehow missed the catch pan and is now on the driveway?
 Isn't it amazing how oil spreads?
 The best thing to do is not to panic, but to act fast.
 Contain and soak up the oil first, then hit the stain with a strong cleaner.

-Try any or all the following, depending on what you have on hand.
-And for next time, it's a good idea to buy some concentrated natural soap (the first solution on the list).
+Try any or all of the following, depending on what is on hand.
+For next time, it's a good idea to buy some concentrated natural soap (the first solution on the list).
 Also, don't be so lazy next time—lay down some cardboard before changing your oil.

 Add 1 cup of phosphate-free TSP (trisodium phosphate), also called "TSP-PF," to a gallon of hot water, and mix.
 Wearing eye protection and rubber gloves, pour the TSP onto the oil stain and let it soak in for 20 to 30 minutes.
 Then, scrub with a stiff nylon brush, and rinse with a hose.
 Repeat as needed.